Oureyelet/Oureyelet/README.md

 Back in 2016, I landed in the UK without knowing much English.
 The first I made it to learn the language.
 After that, I picked up a new skill – welding and fabrication.
 My hard work paid off with two promotions in the next two years.
 First, I became a Team Leader Buddy, filling in when the leader was away.
 Then, I got a full-time Team Leader role, where I led and supported my team.
 Along the way, I joined various training programs.
 I learned about Lean Leadership, Mental Wellbeing, Managing Safely, and 8D Problem-solving.
 In 2022, I got another promotion.
 Now, I'm a Trainee Section Manager, handling IT support and data projects.
 It feels great to be trusted with more responsibilities.
 From struggling with English to managing teams and projects, it's been a journey.
 I'm proud of how far I've come and excited about what's next.

-- :bust_in_silhouette: I’m currently work as a full-time Trainee Section Manager (IT Support / Data Analyst) in manufacturing industrie.
+- :bust_in_silhouette: I’m currently work as a full-time Trainee Section Manager / Data Analyst in manufacturing industrie.
 - :guitar: Playing the guitar has been my hobby since remember.
 - :footprints: I hope one day my little baby girl (Sophie) will be interested to IT like me :)
-- My target: Ultimately, my goal is to become a full-stack software developer, equipped with a deep understanding of front-end, back-end and databases :)
+- My target: Ultimately, my goal is to become a Cybersecurity Analyst :)

 > # :building_construction: